dko1905/CSharpAesFileCrypter/docs/README.md

 ## Image
 [image of program](./image.png)

-## Todo
-- Add better image of the program to the README, since the current one is on linux and looks a bit odd.
-- Update release, it's 10 commits behind

 ## Other
 This is currently the most starred project on my profile, for some reason.
 So if you like it please look at my other projects, for example [mandelbrot](https://github.com/Dko1905/mandelbrot), and thanks for all the stars.